Paul Copan: Imprecatory Psalms

 Copan defends the Old Testament imprecatory psalms, which are psalms that call down curses and divine judgments against Israel's enemies.
 He argues that they fit into the literary genre of the time.
 He states "Consider how you would react if a neighbor tried to seduce your daughter or give your children drugs.
 Outrage indicates that we care and take injustice seriously."
 Copan also compares these psalms to the emotional rants of Jeremiah, wishing he had remained in his mother's womb until he died.
 Jeremiah's desire was one of emotional outburst, and he did not sincerely believe what he said.
 Copan argues that the imprecatory Psalms should be read in the same way.

 Personal life

 Copan is married to Jacqueline Mariette (van Tol) Copan, the daughter of Dutch parents, and they have six children.

+He is an avid birder and loves history (particularly the periods of the Renaissance and Reformation, colonial America, the Civil War/Abraham Lincoln, and World War II).
+He and his wife enjoy classical music (particularly Bach, Handel, Mendelssohn), art (particularly Rembrandt, Vermeer, and other Dutch/Flemish painters; the Impressionists, especially van Gogh), gardening, hiking, visiting national parks, taking epic road US trips, international traveling, and frequenting museums, and exploring their favorite part of the US--New England.